 Admiring the Twelve Apostles from above!

-The Twelve Apostles Lodge felt like home…. if home was surrounded by rich rainforest and came with a foot spa, a dining room stocked with wine, and a someone else preparing delicious meals for you every night!
+The Twelve Apostles Lodge felt like home!
+It provides accommodation along Great Ocean Road, if home was surrounded by rich rainforest and came with a foot spa, a dining room stocked with wine, and someone else preparing great food for you every night!

 Twelve Apostles Lodge, Johanna, Victoria